machinelabs/docs.machinelabs.ai/src/guide/faqs.md

 ### How do I enable GPU suppor for my account?

-There's two ways to enable GPU support for you account **during our private beta**:
+There's two ways to enable GPU support for you account **during our public beta**:

 - [Become a Patreon](https://www.patreon.com/machinelabs) for the MachineLabs project
 - Create awesome labs that others can learn from